e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 with constant orthometric elevation, which we have set to our value for the beginning of runway 15.
 Finally, ```Cessna172Xv1``` is a hypothetical customization of a Cessna 172S.
-It replaces the reversible actuation system on the base model with a digital fly-by-wire flight control system, which we will leverage in this example.
+It replaces the reversible actuation system on the base model with a digital fly-by-wire flight control system, which we will leverage in this tutorial.
 Note that this aircraft does not aim to replicate the internals or interface of any specific real-world autopilot.
 Its purpose is simply to illustrate how the ```Flight.jl``` framework may be used to design, implement and test complex control architectures\.